brianbatesactual/OSAI-Demo/README.md

 - Deploy Qdrant as a container on port 6333
 - Set up Vatrix under /opt/vatrix with a virtualenv and systemd unit on port 8000
 - Validate Qdrant is healthy
+- Install Docker & Dependencies
+- Deploy Qdrant as a container on port 6334
+- Build Vatrix Gateway
+- Set up Vatrix Gateway as a container on port 8000
+- Validate stack is healthy
+- Tests /ingest and /search APIs

 ---